 10-minute meditation is all we need to release the stress load we have.
 We are all aware that stress is harmful to our health.
-Whether it's the news headlines, the morning school-prep rush, a looming work deadline, or discovering an empty refrigerator at 6 p.m., today's men and women often have more stress triggers than the average.
+Whether it is the news headlines, the morning school-prep rush, a looming work deadline, or discovering an empty refrigerator at 6 p.m., today's men and women often have more stress triggers than the average.
 But what are our options?
-Especially if we don't have time for hour-long yoga courses, long candle-lit baths, spa days, or long walks, which are some of the most common stress-reduction suggestions?
+Especially if we do not have time for hour-long yoga courses, long candle-lit baths, spa days, or long walks, which are some of the most common stress-reduction suggestions?

 The most effective approaches are those that fall under the category of "mindfulness-based stress-reduction" (MBSR), according to current medical research.
 These are approaches that cause our bodies' natural relaxation response rather than their stress response.
 When we are stressed, certain chemicals in our blood such as adrenaline and cortisol rise, we take shorter breaths, and our muscles tense.
 The opposite happens when we are relaxed.
 The value of MBSR approaches is that they can block the physiological reaction to stress and trigger some or all of the relaxation response.